 Without question, the second area of concern by home buyers is the foundation.
 Minor problems here are common, but major foundation issues can be extremely heavy on the pocket book.

 Home inspectors are not structural engineers, but we do our best to assess the condition of the foundation and help you understand your investment.
+It can be difficult to determine if a foundation problem is serious, but this is why it’s a good idea to hire a qualified home inspector. (especially in the Buffalo, NY area where many homes are built on questionable foundations)

 Foundation materials vary, and range from large stones (commonly used in the 1800s and earlier) to precast concrete walls that are delivered to the job site.